Scroll to see the video

 To create, produce and develop new ideas for the best backcountry products is an everyday challenge for the Arva team.
 Today ARVA show you full ranges of beacons, shovels, probes, backpacks, back protections and accessories.

 In a world where manufacturing gets more and more blurred, we don’t know anymore where the products we’re using daily are made and where they’ve been developed.
-We are proud that we have been developing and manufacturing our beacons in France for more than 20 years.
+We are proud that we have been developing and manufacturing our beacons in France.
 Achieving such a level of performance requires close collaboration between R&D, field testers, and production.

 The proximity with our factories and ability to actively develop and work with technology make this possible.
 In addition to respecting the environment and working conditions, the essence is in the detail, and the quality of our safety products shows this.